Finance & Audit

 Contracts

-The contract for Grass Cutting and Maintenance is held with Burnt Oak Developments and will be reviewed again during the budget process in October of this year.
+The contract for Grass Cutting and Maintenance is held with Burnt Oak Developments and will be reviewed in 2026.

-The Contract value is for £17k which consists of a cut bi-weekly during the grass cutting season of all open spaces within the Parish Council's remit, including all greens maintenance.
+The Contract consists of a cut bi-weekly during the grass cutting season of all open spaces within the Parish Council's remit, some hedgecutting and clearance and all greens maintenance including speciality sports pitch maintenance and hand mower work in areas such as the cemetery.

 Payroll Contract